Paul Bogle: Legacy

 Bogle is depicted on the heads side of the Jamaican 10-cent coin.
 His face was also depicted on the Jamaican two-dollar bill, from 1969 until 1989, when the two-dollar bill was phased out.
+Since 2023, he has been featured on the fifty dollar bill alongside George William Gordon.
 The identity of the sitter in the photograph used for these depictions is disputed.

 The Paul Bogle High School in the parish of his birth is named after him.

 He is referred to together with Toussaint L'Ouverture, leader of the Haitian Revolution, in the name of the London-based publishing company Bogle-L'Ouverture.